 A detailed description of all available Jira gadgets, description of Jira Filters or Jira Dashboard creation far exceeds the possible content of this blog post.
 We have touched only the tip of the iceberg.

 Are you interested in reporting opportunities in Jira?
 Would you like to know more?
-Do not hesitate to
+Do not hesitate to contact us.

 Our Atlassian solutions